Thorson Tickled Pink With Friday Victory at the Chili Bowl

 Following a caution for Bill Balog slowing on the backstretch Stenhouse got into the wall on the restart and to bring out a second caution.
 Stenhouse ended up driving his car back to the pit area with too much damage to continue.

-Windom moved up into second sport during the restart and immediately put pressure on Thorson for the lead.
+Windom moved up into second spot during the restart and immediately put pressure on Thorson for the lead.
 The top six cars ended up closing in on each other with Justin Allgaier, Tucker Klaasmeyer, Justin Grant, and Ryan Bermal joining the race for the lead with Windom and Thorson.
 After a wild exchange off turn four with this group of cars Bernal went from fifth to the lead.
 Just after Bernal crossed the finish line with the lead the caution appeared for Andrew Layser getting upside down.

 Bernal continued to work the bottom of the track to hold the lead until Throson got a run through turns three and four, crossing lines with Bernal, and leading off turn two on lap 23.